 Number of the Medical Service Personnel

 Basic training for all members of the Czech Armed Forces is provided by the Training Command - Military Academy in Vyskov.
-Specialised education and training of military physicians and nurses is covered by the Faculty of Military Health Sciences in Hradec Kralove and by Military Hospitals.
+Specialized education and training of military physicians and nurses are covered by the Faculty of Military Health Sciences in Hradec Kralove and by Military Hospitals.

 The Active Reserves

 The Active Reserves Unit was founded in 2017 and it was primarily designated for strengthening the Biological Defence Department in Techonin.
-In the future there will be 135 members of the Active Reserve Unit with predominantly medical qualification.
+Currently, there are also members of the Medical Battlion and Medical Material Center.

-Patient transport (ground medical evacuation) can be provided by protected transport vehicles of the medical service.
-That are eight-wheeled Pandur II armoured personnel carriers and, medical version of Iveco LMV (Light Multirole Vehicle).
+Patient transport (ground medical evacuation) can be provided by protected transport vehicles of the Military Medical Service.
+That are eight-wheeled Pandur II armoured personnel carriers and, the medical version of Iveco LMV (Light Multirole Vehicle).
 Medical version replaces older Soviet-era OT-64 SKOT.
 All the types of vehicles have the same capacity - four casualties.

-Treatment chain for wounded soldiers commences at the self-aid or body-aid and continues with the enhanced first aid delivered by a combat life saver at the point of injury.
-Role 1 MTF encompasses provision of the first emergency medical care.
+Treatment chain for wounded soldiers commences at the self-aid or body-aid and continues with the enhanced first aid delivered by a combat lifesaver at the point of injury.
+Role 1 MTF encompasses the provision of the first emergency medical care.

 The Military Medical Service personnel have been participating in all major foreign activities.
 The fact that the Czech military medical personnel are being included in the NATO, UN or EU-led missions reflects their considerable credibility.